How to Use Animation to Explain Mechanisms of Action in your Presentation

 Animation transforms static diagrams of inhibition into dynamic sequences that show precisely how a drug physically disrupts a process.

-Animations are employed to illustrate the Normal Bacterial Action of DNA replication, which Ciprofloxacin is designed to disrupt.
+Animations are employed to illustrate the normal bacterial action of DNA replication, which ciprofloxacin is designed to disrupt.
 Subsequent animated slides demonstrate the drug's mechanism, showing:

 1. The molecular representation of the drug interfering with the bacterial DNA structure.

-4. General Benefits of Animated MoA Slides
+General Benefits of Animated MoA Slides

 The use of animation is highlighted as a key feature that maximizes audience engagement and learning: